-Thaddeus is an alumnus of the London College of Communication, University of the Arts London, from which he graduated in 2007 with a BA (Hons) in Photography.
+Thaddeus is an alumnus of the London College of Communication, University of the Arts London, graduating in 2007 with a BA (Hons) in Photography.
 He is licensed to drive in both the UK and Japan, and is a certified PADI Advanced Open Water Diver.

 All images copyright © 2002-present, Thaddeus Pope.
 All rights reserved.
 Written permission required prior to any usage.